BrentGruber/elixir-class/notes/list_comprehension.md

 * This is inherently a map
 * can do nested comprehension, but it will return nested array
 * string interpolation "#{x} can be joined with #{y}"
+* Can run multiple comprehensions at the same time. e.g. for x <- list1, y <- list2 do
+    * goes through every possible combination and returns a single flattened list